vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/kriyA/rAmAnuja-nitya-granthaH/Clooney.md

 Rāmānuja (1017–1137) was a philosopher and theologian; a saint and mystic, a lover of God; a proponent of the harmony of Tamil and Sanskrit traditions; and a premier leader of the South Indian Hindu Śrīvaiṣṇava community and a reformer of its ritual practices.
 Nine works are attributed to him:

-- 1) Vedārthasaṃgraha, on the right interpretation of the Upaniṣads and the right use of them in the theological and spiritual practice of the devotee;
+- 1) Vedārtha-saṃgraha, on the right interpretation of the Upaniṣads and the right use of them in the theological and spiritual practice of the devotee;
-- 2) the Gītābhāṣya, commentary on the Bhagavad Gītā;
+- 2) the Gītā-bhāṣya, commentary on the Bhagavad Gītā;
-- 3) the Śrībhāṣya, commentary on the Brahmasūtras;
+- 3) the Śrī-bhāṣya, commentary on the Brahmasūtras;
-- 4–5) the Vedāntadīpā and the Vedāntasāra (summaries of Rāmānuja’s reading the Brahmasūtras);
+- 4–5) the Vedānta-dīpā and the Vedāntasāra (summaries of Rāmānuja’s reading the Brahmasūtras);
 - (6–8) three long prose prayers of surrender to Nārāyaṇa with the Goddess Śrī—
-  - surrender to God within oneself: Śaraṇāgatigadya,
+  - surrender to God within oneself: Śaraṇāgati-gadya,
-  - surrender at the temple: Śrīraṅgagadya, and
+  - surrender at the temple: Śrīraṅga-gadya, and
-  - surrender eschatologically, in heaven: Śrīvaikuṇṭhagadya; and
+  - surrender eschatologically, in heaven: Śrīvaikuṇṭha-gadya; and
-- 9) the Nitya grantham or Nityam.
+- 9) the Nitya-grantham or Nityam.

 Anne-Marie Esnoul published a French translation of the Nityam in 1972.
 This, the last, least studied of Rāmānuja’s works, is the text translated here into English.
 This is, I believe, the first full English translation.